 Well, the more important reason was probably that smoking was not allowed in the living room, and my employer considered the essential components of any good breakfast to be a cup of coffee and a cigarette.
 Tiny muffins and pastries, and small pieces of fresh fruit, were pleasant side dishes, but they were not the main course.

 My employer's presence in the living room during breakfast hours also led to entirely too many conversations about how 1) she wasn't dressed for vacation activities (her spindly six-foot frame being clad, always, in elegant three-piece suits), 2) "Oh, my.
 Aren't you Jan Sleet, that lady detective?
 I've read about you!"

 Not that my employer, the intrepid gal reporter and amateur sleuth, minded being recognized – quite the opposite – but she was resolutely not a morning person, and she preferred to delay any non-essential conversations until after she'd had her breakfast.

-We ate our breakfast on the deck today, although the sky gave every indication of imminent rain.
+We ate on the deck today, although the sky gave every indication that rain was coming.
 We did not mention her early-morning diatribe on my misreading of her motives.